perfectra1n/Notes/README.md

 ## 🤝 Support

-You can support Trilium using GitHub Sponsors, [PayPal](https://paypal.me/za4am) or Bitcoin (bitcoin:bc1qv3svjn40v89mnkre5vyvs2xw6y8phaltl385d2).
+You can support the original Trilium developer using GitHub Sponsors, [PayPal](https://paypal.me/za4am) or Bitcoin (bitcoin:bc1qv3svjn40v89mnkre5vyvs2xw6y8phaltl385d2).
+Support for the TriliumNext organization will be possible in the near future.

 ## 🔑 License